nathaliarmolina/JavaRockPaperScissors/README.md

 ## Try On!

 You can download the game here and run it on your computer.
-No need to install:
+No need to install the game if you have Java in your pc:

 ### Jar File
 https://github.com/nathaliarmolina/JavaRockPaperScissors/blob/main/JavaRockPaperScissors.jar